sz332/polymer-tutorial/lesson003/README.md

+# Description

+This lesson we create a new component called my-greetings.

+In this components we add my-hello, as well as an input field.
+The text in the input field will be provided to the hello component.

+# Additional notes

 To two-way bind to native elements or non-Polymer elements that don't follow this event naming convention, you can specify a custom change event name in the annotation using the following syntax: